gdsbook/book/notebooks/09_spatial_inequality.md

 ### Spatializing Classic Measures
 <!-- #endregion -->

 While regional decompositions are useful, they do not tell the whole story.
-Indeed, a "region" is just a special kind of geographical group; its "geography" is only made manifest through group membership: is the county "in" the region or not?
+Indeed, a "region" is just a special kind of group; its "geography" is only made manifest through group membership (*is the county "in" the region or not?*).
 This kind of "place-based" thinking, while geographic, is not necessarily *spatial*.
-It does not incorporate the notions of distance or proximity into the study of inequality; the geographical locations of the regions could be re-arranged without impact, so long as the group membership structure is maintained.
-While, arguably, shuffling regions around means they are no longer "regions," the statistical methods do not differentiate.
+It does not incorporate the notions of distance or proximity into the study of inequality.
+The geographical locations of the regions could be re-arranged without impact, so long as the group membership structure is maintained.
+While, arguably, shuffling regions around means they are no longer "regions," the statistical methods would be no different.

-So, we will now turn to two newer methods for analyzing inequality that include more spatial elements.
-These "spatial" measures of inequality care directly about the

-#### Spatial Gini

-The first spatial extension was introduced by {cite}`Rey_2012` and is designed to consider the role of adjacency in a decomposition of the Gini index of inequality.
-One formulation for the Gini coefficient we discussed above focuses on the set of pairwise absolute differences in incomes:
+The final approach we review here is an explicit integration of space within traditional, non-spatial measure.
+In particular, we consider a *spatialised* version of the Gini coefficient, introduced by {cite}`Rey_2012`.
+The spatial Gini is designed to consider the role of spatial adjacency in a decomposition of the traditional Gini.
+The original index can be formulated focusing on the set of pairwise absolute differences in incomes:

 $$G = \frac{\sum_i \sum_j \left | y_i - y_j \right|}{2 n^2 \bar{x}} $$